BIGPOOLOVER/PooHax/README.md

 - Other Repo No Longer Needed
 - Auto-Farm STILL Not Fixed :sob:
 - WalkSpeed Slider Automatically Changes Value Back After Falling
+- You Can Now Open And Close The GUI With K (very buggy, would not recommend using more than twice, messes up the GUI)
 # More Soon!